canguruhh/MetaverseTutorials/tutorials/1-Metaverse-Wallet/README.md

 ```
 or however you prefer.

-Verify that you have connected metaverse to the webapp by opening the browser console and typing "Metaverse".
+Verify that you have connected Metaverse to the web app by opening the browser console and typing "Metaverse".
 You should see the Metaverse object come up.

 Now connect elements to the js functions and you're done!

-## What's next?
+## What's Next?
 Continue with the next tutorial and learn how to [issue and transfer Metaverse Smart Token (MST)](../2-Avatars-and-MSTs)